openflighthpc/flight-job-service/api/docs/routes.md

 {
   "data": {                       # REQUIRED - The TemplateResource object
-    "type": "templates",          # REQUIRED - Specifes the response as a template "id": "<name>[.<extension>]", # REQUIRED - The template id comprised of the name and extension "attributes": {               # REQUIRED - Template Attributes "name": STRING,             # REQUIRED - The name of the template "extension": STRING,        # OPTIONAL - The templates extension "synopsis": STRING,         # REQUIRED - A short summary of the template "description": STRING,      # OPTIONAL - A longer description of the template "version": 0                # REQUIRED - Species the version used by the template
+    "type": "templates",          # REQUIRED - Specifes the response as a template "id": "<name>",               # REQUIRED - The template id is equivalent to its name "attributes": {               # REQUIRED - Template Attributes "name": STRING,             # REQUIRED - The name of the template including the file extension "synopsis": STRING,         # REQUIRED - A short summary of the template "description": STRING,      # OPTIONAL - A longer description of the template "version": 0                # REQUIRED - Species the version used by the template